El-Ouali Mustapha Sayed: Exile and war

 After the joint Moroccan–Mauritanian invasion of Western Sahara in late 1975, and the Moroccan air raids on Sahrawi refugees columns in the desert, El-Ouali escorted them into exile in the refugee camps of Tindouf, Algeria.
-From there, as the secretary-general of Polisario he presided over the establishing of the Sahrawi Arab Democratic Republic.
+From there, as the Secretary-general of Polisario he presided over the establishing of the Sahrawi Arab Democratic Republic.
 The Sahrawi republic effectively became the government of some 50,000–60,000 people in 1976, housed in the Tindouf refugee camps.
 At that point, the Polisario Front, backed by Algeria and Libya, reinforced a guerrilla war against Morocco and Mauritania, who had substantially larger forces and armament, mostly from French and Spanish origin.
 The usual tactic of the Polisario guerrillas consisted in raids (sometimes of hundreds of km) on military objectives like Moroccan military posts on Tarfaya, Amgala or Guelta Zemmur, or economic objectives, as the Bou Craa phosphate conveyor belt, the Zouerat iron mines and the Mauritania Railway.

 By all accounts, El-Ouali was intensely charismatic, and often made public speeches in the refugee camps.
 He frequently met with foreign journalists visiting the camps, acknowledging the importance of publicizing the Sahrawi struggle.
 He was widely respected by his compatriots for his habit of fighting at the front line with his troops, although this would ultimately prove a fatal choice.

 Death in combat

 On 9 June 1976 El-Ouali was killed by a shrapnel piece through the head returning from a major Polisario raid on the Mauritanian capital, Nouakchott, in which they bombarded the Presidential palace.
 In the retreat, pursued by Mauritanian troops, armored vehicles and aviation, a group with Ouali separated from the principal column, going to Benichab (about 100 km north of Nouakchott) with the intention of destroying the water pipeline that supplied the capital.
 Other sources claim that the subsequent combat took place 60 km north of Akjoujt.
 They were surrounded and cornered by Mauritanian troops with Panhard AMLs and then annihilated.
-Ouali's body was sent to Nouackchott and buried secretly in a military terrain (in 1996, 20 years after his death, his exact resting place was revealed), where it still lies.
+Ouali's body was sent to Nouakchott and buried secretly in a military terrain (in 1996, 20 years after his death, his exact resting place was revealed), where it still lies.
 His position as Secretary-General was briefly assumed in an interim capacity by Mahfoud Ali Beiba, who was then replaced by Mohammed Abdelaziz at the Polisario's III General Popular Congress in August 1976.